kavancamp/RedRocks/README.md

 # RedRocks
-This CLI allows a consumer to browse Events and Concerts at the Red Rocks Amphitheater in Morrisson, Colorado.
+This CLI allows a consumer to browse Events and Concerts at the Red Rocks Amphitheatre in Morrisson, Colorado.
 The stunning Amphitheatre is 10 minutes west of Denver, and features an open-air concept.

 ## Installation